chadstachowicz/socket_io_arduino_cc3000/README.md

 ## Installation instructions

 Clone this repo into your Arduino Sketchbook directory under libraries, then restart the Arduino IDE so that it notices the new library.
-Now, under File\Examples you should see SocketIOClient.

 ## How To Use This Library